gatsby-inc/sanity-plugin-dashboard-widget-gatsby/README.md

 ### Widget options

-`title` - Override the widget default title

 `instances[]` - A list of your Gatsby Preview instances

-- `instanceId`- The Gatsby Preview instance id of your site
+- `instanceId`- The Gatsby Preview instance id (UUID in instance webhook url)
-- `orgId` - The org id that your preview instance is in
-- `title` - Override the preview name with a custom title
+- `title` - Override the Preview name with a custom title
 - `name` - The Gatsby Preview instance name (top-level domain of your Gatsby preview instance URL)

 ## Developing on this module